PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 | PPLCNet_x1_0  | 93.43 | 2.12  | 6.5 | using SSLD pretrained + EDA strategy  |
 | <b>PPLCNet_x1_0<b>  | <b>95.60<b> | <b>2.12<b>  | <b>6.5<b> | using SSLD pretrained + EDA strategy + SKL-UGI knowledge distillation strategy|

-It can be seen that higt precision can be getted when backbone is SwinTranformer_tiny, but the speed is slow.
-Replacing backbone with the lightweight model MobileNetV3_small_x0_35, the speed can be greatly improved, but the TPR will be greatly reduced.
-Replacing backbone with faster backbone PPLCNet_x1_0, the TPR is higher more 20 percentage points higher than MobileNetv3_small_x0_35.
+It can be seen that high Tpr can be getted when backbone is SwinTranformer_tiny, but the speed is slow.
+Replacing backbone with the lightweight model MobileNetV3_small_x0_35, the speed can be greatly improved, but the Tpr will be greatly reduced.
+Replacing backbone with faster backbone PPLCNet_x1_0, the Tpr is higher more 20 percentage points higher than MobileNetv3_small_x0_35.
 At the same time, the speed can be more than 20% faster.
-After additional using the SSLD pretrained, the TPR can be improved by about 2.6 percentage points without affecting the reasoning speed.
-Further, additional using the EDA strategy, the TPR can be increased by 1.3 percentage points.
-Finally, after additional using the SKL-UGI knowledge distillation, the TPR can be further improved by 2.2 percentage points.
-At this point, the precision close to that of SwinTranformer_tiny is obtained, but the speed is more than 40 times faster.
+After additional using the SSLD pretrained model, the Tpr can be improved by about 2.6 percentage points without affecting the inference speed.
+Further, additional using the EDA strategy, the Tpr can be increased by 1.3 percentage points.
+Finally, after additional using the SKL-UGI knowledge distillation, the Tpr can be further improved by 2.2 percentage points.
+At this point, the Tpr close to that of SwinTranformer_tiny is obtained, but the speed is more than 40 times faster.
 The training method and deployment instructions of PULC will be introduced in detail below.

-**备注：**
+**Note**:

 * About `Tpr` metric, please refer to [3.2 section](#3.2) for more information .
-* The Latency is tested based on Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.
+* The Latency is tested on Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz.
 The MKLDNN is enabled and the number of threads is 10.
-* About PP-LCNet, please refer to [PP-LCNet Intro](../models/PP-LCNet_en.md) and [PP-LCNet Paper](https://arxiv.org/abs/2109.15099).
+* About PP-LCNet, please refer to [PP-LCNet Introduction](../models/PP-LCNet_en.md) and [PP-LCNet Paper](https://arxiv.org/abs/2109.15099).

 <a name="2"></a>